snowyivu/ShinyColors/src/README.md

 1. For mobile，you'll need a browser that supports scripts.
 Currently the only known one for iOS is Alook Browser which unfortunately is 1.99 on the App Store.
 2. Once you've downloaded Alook you'll need to set up a Javascript extension for shinycolors.enza.fun
 3. Go to Settings > Custom Settings > JavaScript Extensions > Add a New One
-4. On the next screen you will need to set up the Match Value to shinycolors.enza.fun , run at DCMContentLoaded, and the following Javascript code:
+4. On the next screen you will need to set up the Match Type to Host , Match Value to shinycolors.enza.fun , Run At to DOMContentLoaded , and the following JavaScript Code:
 ```(function(){ window.unsafeWindow = window; const script = document.createElement('script'); script.src = 'https://snowyivu.github.io/ShinyColors/ShinyColors.user.js'; document.head.appendChild(script); }())```
 <img src="https://github.com/snowyivu/ShinyColors/blob/master/data/image/iosinstall.png" alt="Click the ..." width="30%">
 5. Play the game through the new browser and the patch should work automatically